MeganMFisher/react-motion-demo/README.md

 `npm install --save react-motion`

-cd into your create-react-app folder and run `npm start`
+cd into your create-react-app folder and run `npm start`.
+Clean out the app.js file so there is only a single div in your return within your render.